 We try to respond to all submissions, letter, feedback and inquiry promptly, but feel free to check back if you do not hear from us in a reasonable amount of time.

 The general editor of being human is John Beck.
 An oversight committee of the society's General Council includes Joan Treadaway and Linda Evans, from the Western and Eastern Regional Councils respectively, and Administrative Director of the society Marian Léon.
-Editor of the Rudolf Steiner Library newsletter Fred Dennehy and Elaine Upton are associate editors and members of an editorial support committee whose members include:
+Editor of the Rudolf Steiner Library newsletter Fred Dennehy and Elaine Upton are associate editors.
+Development of being human was guided by an editorial support committee whose members included:

 The first issue of being human celebrates the 150th anniversary of the birth of Rudolf Steiner, on February 27, 1861.